gamade/plugins/husky/README.md

 Please refer to the documentation generated from plugin.yaml metadata.

-### logic.yaml
-Please refer to the documentation generated from plugin.yaml metadata.

 ## Methods
 Please refer to the documentation generated from plugin.yaml metadata.